 What income do I include on my Tax Return?

-Your tax assessment is normally based on your actual income arising in the tax year from 1 January to the following 31 December.
-However, if your income consists of profits from a business, trade, profession or vocation you may opt to prepare your accounts for an accounting period that ends within the tax year.
-Assessments in respect of any other income i.e. investment income, rental income, foreign pension or foreign salary are all based on the actual income arising in the tax year (i.e. from 1 January to the following 31 December).
+If your income consists of profits from a business, trade, profession or vocation you may opt to prepare your accounts for an accounting period that ends within the tax year.
+Any other income i.e. investment income, rental income, foreign pension or foreign salary are all based on the actual income arising in the tax year (i.e. from 1 January to 31 December).

-What type of accounts will I have to submit with my Tax Return?
+What type of accounts will I have to submit with my paper Tax Return?

 What accounts data do I submit if I am filing with ROS?

 If you are filing your tax return electronically with the Revenue On-Line Service you must submit the same level and format of data as paper filers.
 You must prepare accounts and provide relevant information for entry in the Extracts From Accounts pages of your tax return.